 Use SymPy to find all critical points of p and classify each as a local minimum or a local maximum.
-Plot p(x) over $x \in [-5, 5]$ and mark each of the minima in one color and the maxima in another color.
-Return the collections of local minima and local maxima as sets.
+Plot p(x) over $x \in [-5,5]$ and mark each of the minima in one color and the maxima in another color.
+Return the collections of the x-values corresponding to the local minima and local maxima as two separate sets.